-Up to nine participants in a meeting can speak concurrently using Bridgit's Voice over Internet Protocol (VoIP) feature.
+Up to nine participants in a meeting can speak concurrently using Bridgit's VoIP feature.
 Bridgit's VoIP implementation incorporates Secure Real-time Transport Protocol (SRTP) communication on UDP ports, processing audio data as a steady stream with minimal lag time.
 When more than nine people are in a meeting, participants can open and close their microphones to give others the opportunity to speak.